Kenya in close presidential election amid prayers for peace | Politics

 - Kenya

-Voting is underway on Tuesday in Kenya's unusual presidential election, where a longtime opposition leader who is backed by the outgoing president faces the brash deputy president who styles himself as the outsider and a "hustler''.
+Kenyans are voting on Tuesday in an unusual presidential election, where a longtime opposition leader who is backed by the outgoing president faces the brash deputy president who styles himself as the outsider and a "hustler".

 The election is considered close, and East Africa's economic hub could see a presidential runoff for the first time.